amartyasd/amartyasd.github.io/_pages/cv.md

 Towards the end of the project I got interested in Realizablity Models of HoTT, and am currently working on a Higher Realizability model of HoTT, which is work in progress.

 * Directed Reading Project [Fall 2022]
-I'll be working this fall on a project on 'Generalised Thom spectra' as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).
-I'm working primarily with [Schwede's notes](https://www.math.uni-bonn.de/people/schwede/equivariant.pdf), Adam's blue book and Barnes-Roitzheim's book for the elementary stuff.
-I'm specifically interested in Ando-Blumberg-Gepner-Hopkins-Lurie's geometric R-module Thom spectra, and some THH computations.
+In fall 2022, I worked on a project on 'Generalised Thom spectra' as part of [Twoples](https://sites.google.com/view/twoples/about) mentorship program with [Julius Frank](https://sites.google.com/view/julius-frank/).
+I primarily worked with [Schwede's notes](https://www.math.uni-bonn.de/people/schwede/equivariant.pdf), Adam's blue book, Barnes-Roitzheim's book for the elementary stuff, and the [Ando-Blumberg-Gepner-Hopkins-Rezk paper](https://arxiv.org/abs/1403.4325).
+To be more specific I worked with Ando-Blumberg-Gepner-Hopkins-Lurie's geometric R-module Thom spectra, and did some Algebraic K-theory and THH calculations.
+The list of goals of the project was pretty long which is why there are aspects of this project that we still like to talk and think about.

 Other Activities